Max-spec007/Maxs-Trofi-client/README.md

 # Max's Trofí!
 A Grocery List Creator
-  Max’s Trofí List is inspired by the Greeks!
+  Max’s Trofí List is inspired by the Greeks, come live above the clouds!
 Submit food, organize it by category, add units, and choose a purchase date.
 A simple way to feast like the Gods.
 No more sticky notes.
 Check your made grocery list as you walk inside a store.
 ## Tecnologies Used